user-story-based-exercises/sew-javascript-modules/README.md

 *As a web developer, I want to perform automatic conversion between different color notations.*

+### Acceptance Criteria

 - A function accepts a color in any of the supported formats (see User Story 1) and converts it in the desired output format.
 - The function is part of a JS Module and exported using a **default export**.
 - A simple JS Script is available, which tests the function.

+## User Story 3

+*As a web developer, I want to define a set of main colors, so that they can be reused consistently across the application.*

+### Acceptance Criteria

+- Three colors are defined to the module, which has been created in user story 2.
+- The colors can be accessed outside of the module.

 ## Skill(s)